Where to find the best afternoon tea with kids in London (2024)

 Note that The Ritz does have a dress code for afternoon tea; gentlemen are required to wear a jacket and tie (jeans and sportswear are not permitted for either ladies or gentlemen).
 This does not apply to children under 16.

-When: Daily at 11.30am, 1.30pm, 3.30pm, 5.30pm and 7.30pm
+Tea is served daily at The Ritz London at 11.30am, 1.30pm, 3.30pm, 5.30pm and 7.30pm.

-Cost: £50 per child; from £72 for adults
+Cost: £53 per child; from £75 for adults

 To make a booking, check The Ritz Hotel website.

-best kids afternoon tea in London
+afternoon tea with kids in London

 Brigit’s Bakery Classic Afternoon Tea Bus Tour.
 Photo Credit: Brigit’s Bakery